Almost every woman can tell the same story: She was living at home or in her college dorm, and her menstrual cycle synced up with another woman’s.

 Stemming from a 1971 study published in Nature, the menstrual synchronization myth — called the McClintock Effect — suggests that pheromones or other factors can influence and shift periods for women who live together.

 The results, based on observations of 135 Wellesley College students, have long been questioned.
-While a few studies had similar findings, many who duplicated her study think there were methodological errors as well as statistical errors in the analysis.
+While a few studies had similar findings, many who duplicated Martha McClintock’s study think there were methodological errors, as well as statistical errors, in the analysis.

-More studies, including those most recently conducted, do not support the finding.
-This includes a 2006 Human Nature study that showed that menstrual cycles don’t align reliably after a year of living together.
+Throughout the decades, numerous studies have been debunking this myth over and over, including a 2006 Human Nature study that showed that menstrual cycles don’t align reliably after a year of living together.

 Alongside the McClintock Effect, researchers have investigated whether the phases of the moon can push a woman’s period to start earlier or later in the month.

 Science may not confirm a chemical or hormonal reason to explain why your period might match up with a roommate or close friend, but there is a mathematical explanation: It’s simply a matter of time.
-Over time, a woman who has a three-week cycle and another who has a five-week cycle will eventually see their periods coincide and diverge again.
+Over time, a woman who has a three-week cycle and another who has a five-week cycle will eventually see their periods overlap.

-“It’s anecdotal that you’re likely to remember the times you had bad cramps at the same time your roommate did more than the times you didn’t,” Dr. Simpson says.
+“It’s anecdotal that you’re likely to remember the times you had bad cramps at the same time your roommate did more than the times you didn’t,” says Dr. Jhaveri.
 “You will overlap and diverge because women have different cycle lengths.”

-If you live with someone for at least a year, your cycles are likely to happen to occur together a few times, she says.
+If you live with someone for at least a year, your cycles are likely to happen to occur together a few times.

-So, although many women may feel an elemental connection with roommates or close friends, it’s probably just coincidence when your periods happen to sync up.
+Although many women may feel an elemental connection with roommates or close friends, it’s probably just a coincidence when your periods happen to sync up.